-Residents in the 1920s petitioned, and finally won, status as part of what is today the alcaldia of Tláhuac.
+Residents in the 1920s petitioned, and finally won, status as part of what is today the alcaldía of Tláhuac.
 Carnival and several other religious-based festivals are intensely celebrated by the local community.
 A “Tlaltenconada,” not nearly so famous as it should be, is a running of the bulls.
 It takes place once each year to cheers in the principle streets of the neighborhood.
 In 2018, one young bull escaped the established course and did minor damage in the public market.

 The Church of San Francisco de Asís is the town’s oldest and most important church.
 Work was begun under Franciscan direction in 1547.
 They finished in 1549.
 It’s also the oldest church in Tláhuac.

 With the 19th century reform laws, the church was put to multiple other uses.
 During the Revolution it housed both Zapatistas and Carrancistas at different times.
-It served briefly as training school for nuns.
+It served briefly as a training school for nuns.
 In 1933, the government recognized the building as a Historical Monument and it became a Catholic church again.

 The main facade is clad in tezontle and black stone although both are painted.
 The bell tower was added in the 16th century.
 And the clock, as it declares, was added along with its tower in 1913.

-Inside, notice the high relief gold details.
+The inside is full of wonder and detail.
 With a single nave and two rows of carved wooden pews, the side wall niches contain a multitude of religious images.
 The main altarpiece is considered the most valuable and ornate in Tláhuac.